 The bill H. 3589 proposes to amend the South Carolina Code of Laws to establish the instant runoff voting method for certain local elections.
-It introduces a new section, 7-13-200, which defines instant runoff voting as a method where voters rank candidates by preference, and votes are counted in rounds.
-This method can be applied to primary or general elections for local offices, allowing for the elimination of separate primary or runoff elections.
+It introduces a new section, 7-13-200, which defines instant runoff voting as a system where voters rank candidates by preference, and votes are counted in rounds.
+This method can be applied to primary and general elections for local offices, allowing for the elimination of separate primary or runoff elections.
 The bill also outlines the rules for counting votes and determining winners in both single and multi-office elections, ensuring that the process is efficient and transparent.

 02/05/2025: 7-13-200, 5-15-20, 5-15-60, 7-17-610